thoughtbot/maintaining-open-source-projects/book/02-community.md

 Show how to contribute to it.
 Use clear and welcoming language, you are helping your community become users of your projects, and helping them help you.

-When the project is nascent, any kind of participation is useful.
-You can see where people struggle, why does that happen, and what you could improve in your software or documentation to make the on-boarding process smoother.
-When the project is small one should celebrate each interaction: it is getting validated.
+Any kind of participation is useful to your nascent project.
+You can see where people struggle, why do they struggle, and what you could improve in your software or documentation to make the onboarding process smoother.
+In the early stages each interaction should be celebrated: your project is getting validated.

 When the project gets popular, participation starts to be more of a liability.
-Feature requests, help requests, bug reports, and patches land all in your inbox, and it can get hard to manage.
-You may even feel guilty about not curating that list/responding to the people timely as before.
+Feature requests, help requests, bug reports, and patches land all in your inbox, and it can get tough to manage.
+You may even feel guilty about not responding to people timely as before.
 I believe this is a nice problem to have, a problem nonetheless.

-The most typical way of losing control of the issue tracker is when users use it for questions on implementation details in their own software, or issues that don’t cut it as software bugs.
-When that happens, politely ask them to move their question where it belongs (StackOverflow for example).
+Many users start to use the issue tracker for questions around implementation details in their own software, or issues that don’t cut it as software bugs, and when that happens your inbox and issue tracker start to suffer.
+To avoid this, politely ask them to move their question where it belongs.

+You will decide when to move discussions out of the issue tracker.
+StackOverflow won’t be helpful when you have a small audience, in that case the issue tracker is the right place to ask.
+When those questions begin to be answered organically by members of your community may be a good moment to grow onto other platforms.

-I say “politely” so interaction is smooth and you increase the chance they follow your advice; otherwise they might feel cheated because you didn’t solve their problem, whoever problem this is, and they may insist you to act.
+I always suggest to interact “politely” so interaction is smooth and you increase the chance they follow your advice.
+Otherwise they might feel cheated because you didn’t solve their problem, whoever problem this is, and they may insist you to act.
 You have no time to waste in these type of arguments, being friendly helps.

-Another common problem that results in clutter in the issue tracker is irreproducibility.
-Users may be trying to show a legit problem with your project, but with so little information it’s impossible to reproduce, or to decide if it is actually a problem with your project at all or not.
+Another problem that commonly results in clutter in the issue tracker is irreproducibility.
+Users may be trying to show a legit problem with your project, but with so little information it’s impossible to reproduce or decide if it is actually a problem with your project at all.
 In this case, ask them to provide more information.
 I personally link to [yourbugreportneedsmore.info](http://yourbugreportneedsmore.info).

-Twitter Bootstrap author Fat [draws an analogy with puppies](https://www.youtube.com/watch?v=UIDb6VBO9os#t=1193): fun to grow and play with while they are new and small, but more of a chore when they grow bigger (watch out as they may grow bigger than your whole home).
 Steve Klabnik [refers to this work as “gardening”](http://words.steveklabnik.com/how-to-be-an-open-source-gardener): you often and regularly pull the weeds out to keep it clean, in the particular case he describes, the Ruby on Rails issue tracker.